WooodHead/xtuple/xtupleqa/trunk/README.txt

 -----------

-Here are the basic steps for getting Squish and your Linux environment configured to run ttthe first automated test for xTuple ERP, PopulateEmptyDB.
+Here are the basic steps for getting Squish and your Linux environment configured to run the first automated test for xTuple ERP, PopulateEmptyDB.

+0) Install xTuple ERP and the PostgreSQL database server.
+You can use either a binary installer or do things manually.
+In the directory where the Qt libraries exist (this will be under .../xTuple/Client if you use a binary installer or in a distinct Qt directory if you don't), make sure the shared libraries all end with the .so prefix.
+If they don't, you may need to create symbolic links:

+   For example, if all of the shared libraries after a binary install look like this:
+	libQtCore.so.4
+   then run this:
+        $ cd .../xTuple/Client
+	$ for i in *.4 ; do
+	>   if [ ! -e `basename $i .4` ] ; then
+	>     ln -s $i `basename $i .4`
+	>   fi
+	> done

-1) Download and install Squish following the installation instructions from FrogLogic.
-For xTuple ERP 3.X, you should use squish-3.4.3-qt44x-linux32.
+1) Download and install Squish following the installation instructions from FrogLogic:
+   For xTuple ERP 3.0-3.4       use squish-3.4.3-qt44x-linux32
+       xTuple ERP 3.5.x & 3.6.x     squish-4.0.1-qt46x-linux32

    When the installer asks for the libQtCore.so, you have two choices.
    If you have the same version of Qt installed on your system